-(1) Includes non-cash compensation expense of \$146,000, \$1,403,000 and \$479,000 for the six months ended June 30, 2008 and the years ended December 31, 2007 and 2006, respectively.
+(1) Includes non-cash compensation expense of \$287,000 and \$1,403,000 for the years ended December 31, 2008 and 2007, respectively.

-We have incurred substantial operating losses since our inception, which have resulted in an accumulated deficit of \$(49,998,000) as of June 30, 2008.
-For the years ended December 31, 2007 and 2006, we incurred net losses of \$(2,998,000) and \$(1,958,000), respectively.
-For the six months ended June 30, 2008, we incurred a net loss of \$(721,000).
+We have incurred substantial operating losses since our inception, which have resulted in an accumulated deficit of \$(50,895,000) as of December 31, 2008.
+For the years ended December 31, 2008 and 2007, we incurred net losses of \$(1,618,000) and \$(2,998,000), respectively.
 We have financed our operations primarily by sales of equity securities.
-We had royalty revenue of \$134,000, \$232,000 and -0- for the six months ended June 30, 2008, the year ended December 31, 2007 and December 31, 2006, respectively.
-Our ability to achieve revenue and generate positive cash flow from operations is dependent upon consummating additional material licensing agreements with respect to our patented technologies.
-We may not be successful in achieving licensing agreements with third parties and our failure to do so would have a material adverse effect on our business, financial condition and results of operations.
-We believe that we will have enough funding to meet our cash needs and continue our operations until at least December 31, 2009.
+We had royalty revenue of \$349,000 and \$232,000 for the years ended December 31, 2008 and December 31, 2007, respectively.
+Our ability to achieve revenue and generate positive cash flow from operations is dependent upon consummating additional material license agreements with respect to our patented technologies.
+We may not be successful in achieving additional license agreements with third parties, or in such additional license agreements resulting in significant royalty revenue, and our failure to do so would have a material adverse effect on our business, financial condition and results of operations.
+We believe that we will have enough funding to meet our cash needs and continue our operations until at least December 31, 2010.